-GMRS Emergency Network – Oakland (GENOAK) – 2-way Radio Communications
+GMRS Emergency Network – Oakland (GENOAK)

-During and after a disaster a GMRS radio network can enable neighborhood/CERT groups to connect with each other to report on threats and incidents, provide status updates, share resources, mobilize volunteers and coordinate needed assistance.
+During and after a disaster a GMRS radio network can enable community groups to connect with each other to report on threats and incidents, provide status updates, share resources, mobilize volunteers and coordinate needed assistance.
 Critical messages can be passed to Oakland’s Emergency Operations Center (EOC) via relays.
 2-way radio communications will also operate during extended power outages (Public Safety Power Shutoffs).

 GENOAK (GMRS Emergency Network – Oakland) is the GMRS radio network service created by OCP&R to serve all of Oakland and surrounding communities before, during and after a disaster.
-An Oakland-based GMRS repeater greatly increases the ability for neighborhood-to-neighborhood communications using GMRS radios.
+An Oakland-based GMRS repeater greatly increases the ability for area-wide communications using GMRS radios.
 Use of this repeater is provided to GENOAK by the Northern California GMRS Users Group (NCGUG).

 Thanking Berkeley’s BeCERTAINN GMRS radio program and its founders for their guidance and support.